someengineering/fixinventory/plugins/protect_snowflakes/README.md

 Provide the path to a config file via the `--protect-snowflakes-config` argument.
 ```
-$ cloudkeeper -v --protect-snowflakes-config /var/local/cloudkeeper/config/protect_snowflakes.yaml
+$ resotoworker -v --protect-snowflakes-config /var/local/resoto/config/protect_snowflakes.yaml
 ```

 ### Implementation details
-Each Cloudkeeper resource has an attributed `protected` which takes on a boolean value.
+Each Resoto resource has an attributed `protected` which takes on a boolean value.
 By default it is set to `False`.
 Once set to `True` it can not be changed back to `False` essentially burning a protection fuse.
-Each cloudkeeper resource inherits BaseResource which contains two methods for cleaning up a resource, `cleanup()` and `delete()`.
+Each Resoto resource inherits BaseResource which contains two methods for cleaning up a resource, `cleanup()` and `delete()`.
 Both those methods will refuse to manipulate a resource under any circumstances once the `protected` attribute has been set to `True`.

 ## List of arguments